Frantic48 - Full Rules

 10: Delivery materials consist of:

-- Poster Frame (JPG, PNG, or TIFF file, high-resolution preferred)
+- Poster Frame (JPG, PNG, or TIFF file, high-resolution preferred) - create an

 - Text version of your credits (.doc, .txt, or .rtf files are fine)